ArvindAkula/TerraForm/Notes.md

 # IAC (Infrastructure as code)

 Iac is a code (human readable) that deploys your infrastructure resoruces onto various platforms instead of managing them manually through a user interface.
 Provisining infrastructure through software to achieve consistent and predictable environment.

+# Wht Terraform

+- No more clicks (we can write human readable code)
+- Enable DevOps
+- Declaritive Infrastructure
+- Speed, Cost and reduce risk
+- Support various private and public cloud vendors
+- Idempotent
+- Consistent Infrastructure